julianarf/Practical-2025-Morpho-sticklebacks/README.md

 By now, you have collected the necessary data to start processing it.
 This means, that you have all the photographs and a subset of them have been annotated.
 If you are missing any of these steps, please finish those before following this.
 Here, you will learn how to execute the code from ML-morph to digitize landmarks automatically and some starting code to process the annotated data.

+>*Before starting, please read the ML-morph [paper](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.13373) and the [GitHub repository](https://github.com/agporto/ml-morph).
+I tried to make this comprehensible as posible but it doesn't include all the details mentioned there.*

 ## Using ML-morph to digitize landmarks automatically

 For this part of the process you will need the following material: